November 1, 2024

 In any given month employers can boost output by either additional hiring workers or by lengthening the number of hours that their employees work.
-Payroll employment climbed by 254 thousand in September.
-At the same time the nonfarm workweek declined 0.1 hour to 34.2 hours.
+Payroll employment climbed by 12 thousand in October.
+At the same time the nonfarm workweek was unchanged at 34.3 hours.

-The combinations of robust employment and fewer hours worked statistics seem to suggest that the labor market has weakened.
-However, any labor market weakening thus far has been modest.
+The combinations of moderate employment and fewer hours worked seem to suggest that the labor market has been steadily weakening However, any labor market weakening thus far has been modest.

-The factory workweek was unchanged in September at 40.0 for the third straight month.
-The manufacturing sector has been slowing gradually in response to higher interest rates.
+The factory workweek was declined 0.1 hour in October to 39.9 after having fallen 0.1 hour in September.
+The manufacturing sector has been slowing gradually in response to still high interest rates.
 Lower rates in the months ahead should help.

-Overtime hours fell 0.1 hour in September to 2.9 after having risen 0.1 hour in August.
+Overtime hours fell 0.1 hour in October to 2.8 hours after having declined 0.1 hour in September.
 Manufacturers have adjusted to reduced demand by cutting overtime hours.
-Having said that, overtime hours have been bouncing around at 2.9-3.0 hours for the past year.

 Stephen Slifer